-The federal government is committed to strengthening its naval shipbuilding infrastructure at Osborne Naval Shipyard in South Australia, with the steel sector set to play a key role.
+The federal government is committed to strengthening its naval shipbuilding infrastructure at Osbourne Naval Shipyard in South Australia, with the steel sector set to play a key role.

 The government’s Plan marks the largest-ever infrastructure investment of its type in Australian history.
 Among its aims is the construction of state-of-the-art shipbuilding and sustainment infrastructure at Osborne Naval Shipyard in South Australia and the Henderson Maritime Precinct in Western Australia.
 Upgrades at both sites will help modernise ship construction systems and processes in Australia, an important step in improving shipyard productivity and reducing the cost of Australian build programs.

 The government has founded a new body, Australian Naval Infrastructure Pty Ltd (ANI), to oversee the development and construction of the Osborne shipbuilding facility in line with the Naval Shipbuilding Plan, which was released in May 2017.

 Lendlease was selected as the managing contractor for the construction of the new Osborne South area of the shipyard following a competitive tender process.
 Steel distribution supply was awarded to Liberty OneSteel Metalcentre Port Adelaide